Deletion-Contraction and the Surface Tutte Polynomial: Connections with other topological Tutte polynomials

 As $T_{ps}(\bG;w,x,y,z)$ can be recovered from $\T(\pG;\boldsymbol{x},\boldsymbol{y})$, the evaluations in \cite[Section~4]{HM} immediately give the following. \begin{corollary} Each of the Krushkal polynomial, Las Vergnas polynomial, and Bollob\'{a}s--Riordan polynomial, and all of their recursively defined extensions from~\cite{HM} can be recovered from $\T(\pG;\boldsymbol{x},\boldsymbol{y})$. \end{corollary}

 The next result is an immediate corollary of Threorems~\ref{dcthm} and~\ref{asg}.
-We state it as a theorem for emphasise. \begin{theorem} The surface Tutte polynomial can be computed recursively through deletion-contraction relations. \end{theorem}
+We state it as a theorem for emphasis. \begin{theorem} The surface Tutte polynomial can be computed recursively through deletion-contraction relations. \end{theorem}